NgRRou/expertsystem/README.md

 ### 🌍 Sustainable Development Goals (SDG) Alignment
 This project aligns with the following United Nations SDGs:
-*   **SDG 4: Quality Education** – Ensuring that financial barriers do not prevent students from completing their higher education by providing timely access to welfare aid and scholarships.
-*   **SDG 10: Reduced Inequalities** – Promoting social and economic inclusion for B40 and marginalized student groups through an equitable referral system for financial support.
+*   **SDG 1: No Poverty** – Directly assisting B40 and underprivileged students with financial, food, and disaster relief aid to alleviate student economic hardships.

 ---